uwcms/FinalStateAnalysis/NtupleTools/test/README.rst

 wildcard will be expanded before it is passed to the program (so a file named 'WZsubmit.sh' in your folder would cause the argument WZ* to become Wsubmit.sh, which you don't want)

+Note for LFV: Don't use isLFV=1 option because it is rerunning the electron calibration which is already performed elsewhere.

 Data 2016::